2006 US Open Tennis WTA Singles Results Maria Sharapova, Champion

 WTA SCOREBOARD: The US Open at Flushing Meadows, New York

-click to find tennis tickets at Tickets Now-- Billie Jean King defeated Evonne Goolagong 3-6, 6-3, 7-5 in the 1974 US Open final...
+click to find tickets at Stub Hub-- Billie Jean King defeated Evonne Goolagong 3-6, 6-3, 7-5 in the 1974 US Open final...
 1974 was the last year the US Open was played on grass, in 1975 green clay courts were installed at Forest Hills, and used until the tourney was moved to Flushing Meadows in 1978

 s=seed, #=rank, *=upset, LL=lucky loser